Composition scheme for service providers

-Which GST return needs to be filed by service providers opting for composition scheme?
+Which GST return needs to be filed by service providers opting for a composition scheme?

-QUARTERLY PAYMENT: The registered person who opts for composition scheme as per CGST(R) Notification no. 2/2019 will have to file a statement of payment quarterly in the FORM CMP – 08.
-Due date is the 18th of the month after the end of the quarter.
+QUARTERLY PAYMENT: The registered person who opts for the composition scheme as per CGST(R) Notification no. 2/2019 will have to file a statement of payment quarterly in the FORM CMP – 08.
+The due date is the 18th of the month after the end of the quarter.

-ANNUALLY RETURN: The registered person who opts for composition scheme as per CGST(R) Notification no. 2/2019 will have to file only one return in the FORM GSTR-4.
-Due date is the 30th April after the end of the financial year.
+ANNUALLY RETURN: The registered person who opts for the composition scheme as per CGST(R) Notification no. 2/2019 will have to file only one return in the FORM GSTR-4.
+The due date is the 30th April after the end of the financial year.

 You may also like:

 - Procedure to opt for composition levy by a service provider

 - Download the official CGST(R) Notification 2/2019 dated 7th March 2019

 - Download the official CGST(R) Notification 9/2019 dated 19th March 2019

 - Key takeaways from 32nd GST Council Meeting

 - Is it mandatory to furnish inward details in GSTR 4?